franciscovfonseca/Disable-Windows-Firewall-Install-SQL-Server-and-Create-Vulnerabilities/README.md

 Now we will leave our Virtual Machines ON for the at least 24 hours

-➡️ This will give bad actors, bots or attackers a chance to discover that our VMs exists and attemp to log into them and generate Logs.
+➡️ This will give bad actors, bots or attackers a chance to discover that our VMs exist and to attemp to log into them and generate Logs.

 <br />